BREXIT – GENERAL INFORMATION

 The new partnership between the EU and the UK, a former EU Member State that withdrew from the EU as of 1 February 2020 in accordance with Withdrawal Agreement of the UK from the European Union and the European Atomic Energy Community, is now governed by the Trade and Cooperation Agreement, the Agreement concerning Security Procedures for Exchanging and Protecting Classified Information and the Agreement for Cooperation on the Safe and Peaceful Uses of Nuclear Energy.

-The Agreements are provisionally applied from 1 January 2021 and will enter into force after the final legal-linguistic revision of all their language versions and, in the case of the Trade and Cooperation Agreement and the Security of Information Agreement, after the consent of the European Parliament, following which the Council will adopt its Decision on the conclusion of the Agreements.
+The Agreements were provisionally applied from 1 January 2021 and entered into force on 1 May 2021, after the finalisation of the legal-linguistic revision of all their language versions and, in the case of the Trade and Cooperation Agreement and the Security of Information Agreement, after the consent of the European Parliament, following which the Council adopted its Decision on the conclusion of the Agreements.

 Full texts of the Agreements are published in the Official Journal of the EU.

 Additional information regarding the new partnership is available on the European Commission's website.

 Further changes in EU-UK relations starting from 1 January 2021

 As of 1 January 2021, the relationship with the UK in areas that do not fall under the Agreements on cooperation between the EU and the UK is governed by national legislation and other international agreements in force, including the Withdrawal Agreement of the UK from the EU.